venkysunkari/venkysunkari/README.md

 ---
 ### About Me 👋
-- 🎓 Master's in Computer Science at UCF (GPA: 4.0) | Graduating May 2025
+- 🎓 Master's in Computer Science at UCF | Graduating May 2025
 - 💻 Software Engineering Intern @ FamFund | Building scalable systems with Node.js, PostgreSQL, and AWS to drive financial inclusivity
 - 🌱 Passionate about React.js, Node.js, and mastering DSA | Solving problems on LeetCode
 - 👨‍💻 Previous experience at StartHub, Persistent Systems, and Diabsolut Technology | Expertise in full-stack development, Spring Boot, React, and Salesforce